ericvsmith/dataclasses/pep-xxxx.rst

 This discussion started on python-ideas [#]_ and was moved to a GitHub repo [#]_ for further discussion.

-New syntax rejected, PEP 526 give enough flexibility.
+- New syntax rejected, PEP 526 give enough flexibility.

-Mutable defaults
+- Mutable defaults

+- slots=True being the default

 Examples from Python's source code